 Please read the Glossary of My Terms to be able to follow this post.

-Having awoken to the foundational, inalienable, unspeakable cruelty of earthscheme, I was curious about what the major religions had to say – specifically – with regard to this monster feature of the planet.
+Having awoken to the foundational, inalienable, unspeakable cruelty of earthscheme, I was curious about what the major religions had to say – specifically – with regard to this feature of the planet.

 “ The traditional Christian view : When early theologians looked at ‘nature red in tooth and claw’ they concluded that it was a natural law of the universe that animals should be preyed on and eaten by others.
 This was reflected in their theology.” https://www.bbc.co.uk/religion/religions/christianity/christianethics/animals_1.shtml So, on the one hand God, who had created everything, was the font of love and compassion.
 On the other hand, it was a “natural law” that animals should suffer dreadfully before – and in many cases while – they were eaten.
 Breathtakingly schizoid.

 “Many Christians argue that natural evils, like moral evils, are ultimately to be blamed on human sin.
 They claim God didn’t make the world with … predators.
-Instead, these natural evils only came to exist after the first humans began sinning.” https://biologos.org/common-questions/is-animal-suffering-part-of-gods-good-creation
+Instead, these natural evils only came to exist after the first humans began sinning.” https://biologos.org/common-questions/is-animal-suffering-part-of-gods-good-creation The evidence says T Rex was trotting around well before humans appeared.
+But, conceivably, prior to human sinning it was meek and supped on fallen acorns (would explain the impressive biting kit).

 Islam : In 2014 Dr Shabir Ally, President of the Islamic Information Centre was asked why God made prey animals suffer.
 He responded, “This is a difficult question for believers to answer … but at the same time we have in the Islamic tradition the understanding that on the day of judgement all the justice will be done, so if one animal hurt another one then the justice would be done between the animals.
 But I think it’s more than this …”; for an animal that has suffered, there will be some reward in the afterlife; “at least that is my hope.”
 So we have a recognition of predation related cruelty, which is not however to be considered a defect in earthscheme.
 Along with Judgement Day redress and after-life compensation, it is an integral part of a perfect scheme.
 It’s that some pieces of the jigsaw are beyond the wit of mortals … they must desist from futile reaching for answers.